conda/infrastructure/ISSUE_SORTING.md

 ## The Issue Sorting Process at `conda`

 > **Note:**
-> This process is similar to that of "triaging" but we've chosen to use different terminology because "triaging" is a word related to very weighty topics (*i.e.*, injuries and war) and we would like to be sensitive to those connotations.
-Additionally, we are taking a more "fuzzy" approach, *e.g.*, severities may not be assigned, etc.
+> This process is similar to that of "triaging", but we've chosen to use different terminology because "triaging" is a word related to very weighty topics (*i.e.*, injuries and war) and we would like to be sensitive to those connotations.
+Additionally, we are taking a more "fuzzy" approach to sorting (*e.g.*, severities may not be assigned, etc.).

 "Issue Sorting" refers to the process of assessing the priority of incoming issues.
 Below is a high-level diagram of the flow of tickets: